rjsalvadorr/rise-of-the-raps/readme.md

 - **Hakeem Olajuwon** joins the Raptors for his final season in the NBA.
 - The Raptors clinch a playoff spot on the last day of the regular season.
+- Vince Carter represents the Raptors for the third straight All-Star Game.

 </MainText>